Рефетека.ру / Предпринимательство

 Every now and then a scholarly phrase becomes accepted in business usage.

-Latin, however, is not the only source of foreign phrases in business
+Latin, however, is not the only source of foreign phrases in business letters.

-"Force majeure" is a French phrase meaning circumstances beyond one's
+"Force majeure" is a French phrase meaning circumstances beyond one's control.

-many times we see people struggling with negatives such as "and we agree not to produce (whatever it is) for a period of X".
-The more
+English itself has plenty of rare words.
+One example is "eschew"; how many times we see people struggling with negatives such as "and we agree not to produce (whatever it is) for a period of X".
+The more appropriate phrase would be

 "we will eschew production".

-phrases.
+But here it should be mentioned that not everyone can understand such phrases.
 Therefore rare words should be used only once in a long while.

 Those who uses them sparingly appears to be reliable.